One of the ways we remember, and appreciate, Jesus’s death.

 In Jerusalem, Israel, Christians remember Jesus’s death by actually going down the route he traveled the day he died.
 It’s called the Way of Jesus, the Way of Sorrows (Latin, Via Dolorosa), or the Way of the Cross (Via Cručis).
 When I visited Jerusalem, it’s part of the tour package: Loads of us Christians go this route every single day, observing all the places Jesus is said to have suffered.
 Really solemn, moving stuff.

-For Christians who don’t live in or near Jerusalem, or can’t possibly get there, St. Francis of Assisi invented “the stations of the cross.”
+But most of us Christians don’t live in or near Jerusalem, and some of us can’t possibly go there.
+For this reason St. Francis of Assisi invented “the stations of the cross.”
 In his church building, he set up seven different dioramas.
 Each represented an event which happened as Jesus was led to his death.
 The people of his church would go to each diorama—each station—and remember what Jesus did for us all.
 And pray.

-Yeah, this is a Catholic thing, ’cause St. Francis was Roman Catholic.
-But not exclusively.
-Many Lutherans, Anglicans, and Methodists use stations of the cross too.
+Yeah, this is a Catholic thing, ’cause Francis was Roman Catholic.
+But it’s not exclusively a Catholic thing: Many Lutherans, Anglicans, and Methodists use stations of the cross too.
 Be fair: If a Protestant invented it, you’d find Protestants doing it everywhere. ’Cause it’s not a bad idea.

 So it’s why I bring it up here.
 The stations of the cross are a clever way to meditate upon Jesus’s death in a more visual, tangible way.
 And lots of Catholic churches (and a growing number of Protestant churches) keep the stations up year-round.
 Could be paintings, carvings, or stained-glass windows.
 Christians can “travel the Way of Jesus” any time we wanna contemplate his death, and what he did for us.

-If you’ve ever seen Mel Gibson’s The Passion of the Christ, he made sure to include all of ’em in his movie.
+If you’ve ever seen Mel Gibson’s The Passion of the Christ, he made sure to include all the stations in his movie.
 As do Catholic